We only have a few dogs living with us and you can meet them and read more on each by visiting Our Dogs page.

 (You may not know that Poodles were originally water retrievers.
 If you want to learn a little about this amazing breed's heritage, click here to be redirected to our History page.)

-We breed purposefully for service work, therapy and agility/performance prospects.
-We have had several puppies go on to now be exceptional partners with their human counterparts in Service work, Therapy work, hunting companions and performance competition.
+We breed purposefully and primarily for service work but with that in mind comes amazing therapy and agility/performance prospects.
+We have had several puppies go on to now be exceptional partners with their human counterparts in service work, therapy work, hunting companions and performance competition.

 We are very selective in the parent parings we choose.
 Temperament and bloodlines play a large role in that selection as well as the health of each parent and the health of their entire bloodline.
 To view our health testing results, please visit Our Dogs page, or go to OFA's site and search our dogs registered name (Click Here).

 We do a modified and combined version of Puppy Culture and Badass Breeder Protocols.
-All of our puppies are temperament tested at 6 weeks and are started with ENS practices (Early Neurological Stimulation).
-If you are unaware what ENS is, you may visit http://www.shiba.eu/pdf/ens_program.pdf - There are five benefits observed in canines that were exposed to the Bio Sensor stimulation exercises.
-The benefits noted were: • Improved cardio performance • Stronger heartbeats. • Stronger adrenal glands • More tolerance to stress • Greater resistance to disease.
+All of our puppies are temperament tested at 7 weeks and are started with ENS practices (Early Neurological Stimulation) as well as early scent introduction.
+Click here if you are unaware of what ENS is and want to learn more.
+Just a quick snapshot: There are five benefits observed in canines exposed to the Bio Sensor stimulation exercises.
+The benefits noted include: • Improved cardio performance • Stronger heartbeats. • Stronger adrenal glands • More tolerance to stress • Greater resistance to disease.
 I’ve done it with all of my puppies and have seen a difference in them as they age.

 Our previous puppy buyers contact us often and have offered to be references when needed.
 We take an active role as a breeder and want to be kept up to date and want you to feel like you can rely on us for help training, boarding when needed, etc. I like to remain a part of our puppies lives when new parents allow.
 We have placed puppies in Texas, New Mexico, Colorado, Illinois, Virginia, Georgia, Japan, Germany, and growing...
 We try to avoid shipping but will when other arrangements are not possible.
 Our puppies have been successful at service work and performance events and at warming couches and hearts alike!